-To become a California military or overseas voter, complete the online voter registration form.
+To become a California military or overseas voter, complete the online voter registration application.
 You can choose to have your ballot and voter's declaration (included in the Military or Overseas Voter Return Envelope) faxed or emailed to you, instead of having it delivered by mail.
 Simply indicate your preference in the space provided on the online form.

 If you cannot or do not wish to register online, you may complete the Federal Post Card Application (FPCA).
 Members of the military can obtain an FPCA from their installation's Voting Assistance Officer.
 Civilian overseas voters can obtain an FPCA at any U.S. embassy or consulate.
 The FPCA, as well as mailing information and answers to frequently asked questions, is available on the Federal Voting Assistance Program (FVAP) website.
 You may return your completed FPCA by mail or fax to the county elections official of the county where you lived just prior to your departure.
 The FPCA is postage-paid in the U.S. mail, including the Military Postal System and State Department Pouch mail.